 Use this function to perform Volume Set consistency check, which verifies the correctness of redundant data (data blocks and parity blocks) in a Volume Set.
-This basically means computing the parity from the data blocks and comparing the results to the contents of the parity blocks, or computing the data from the parity blocks and comparing the results to the contents of the contents of the contents of the data blocks.
+This basically means computing the parity from the data blocks and comparing the results to the contents of the parity blocks, or computing the data from the parity blocks and comparing the results to the contents of the data blocks.

 NOTE: The Volume Set state must be Normal in order to perform Check Volume Set.
-Only RAID levels with parity (redundant data) such as RAID Levels 3, 5, and 6 support this function.
+Only RAID levels with parity (redundant data) such as RAID Levels 3, 5, 6, 30, 50, and 60 support this function.